What happens at the Annual Delegates Conference?

 This democratic process has been happening since 40 Job Reps attended the first conference in 1993.
 It often contributes to the development of logs of claims (that’s union speak for a list) for ANMF’s negotiations with employers for members’ wages and conditions.
 It’s how policies have been developed on ratio improvement priorities, marriage equality, voluntary assisted dying, environmentally sustainable practices in healthcare and even our name change from ANF to ANMF.

-Members with ideas and initiatives for change and improvement should start talking to their Job Rep or Health and Safety Rep about drafting a motion for debate at the 2019 Annual Delegates Conference.
+Members with ideas and initiatives for change and improvement should start talking to their Job Rep or Health and Safety Rep about drafting a motion for debate for the next Annual Delegates Conference.
 It’s how change happens.